jspijker/dgsa-doc/README.md

 # dgsa-doc
-Interactive R documents for the Dutch Geochemical Soil Atlas (dgsa)
+Interactive R documents for the Dutch Geochemical Soil Atlas (dgsa).
+It is a demonstration of the DGSA R Package: https://github.com/jspijker/dgsa